Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-linear-gradients.md

 }
 ```

-All the above will render the same gradient a red top that flows into a yellow bottom.
+The above will render the same gradient a red top that flows into a yellow bottom.

 ### Linear Gradient Left to Right